-We strongly recommended to NOT mix your ferret with any other small mammals that you have.
+We strongly recommended to NOT mix your ferret with any other small mammals (ie rabbits, guinea pigs, rats or mice) that you have.
 Some ferrets can be trained to get along well with some dogs and cats if raised together or slowly introduced.